edwardslab-wustl/dxm/README.md

     dxm_callIDMR -v testSample_allVitProb.txt -m testSample_reconstructed_2_subpops.txt -o putative

 The output of dxm_callIDMR is putative_DXMdmrs.txt.
-Its format is column delimited
+Its format is tab-delimited:
-	1. region name
+	1. chromosome
 	2. start coordinate
 	3. end coordinate
+	4. region name

 Note: if there are multiple putative iDMRs for the same region, they will have the same corresponding region name.